 A quick note on safety – While I’m sure there are horror stories out there about using rickshaws, we have ridden rickshaws in several countries and had no problems at all.
 We’ve ridden them early in the morning (before sunrise), throughout the day, and late into the evening.
 We’ve ‘rented’ a rickshaw for the day & hired them for partial days too.
 All with no major problems.
 But, as with anything, you should be careful and mindful of yourself, your surroundings, and your belongings.

-Bottom-line, remember that the rickshaw drivers is just trying to make a living in order to feed their family.
+Bottom-line, remember that the rickshaw drivers are just trying to make a living in order to feed their families.
 You, however, are trying to save money to travel more.
 Sometimes we would negotiate to 80rs (from 250rs) and would give the driver 100rs anyway.